Kouyang07/Java-Math-Utilities/README.md

 Algebra - DOTS = Difference Between Two Squares

-Stat - AVG = The average of a set of numbers

-Stat - MSD = Calculates the mean and the average deviation of a set of numbers
+Stat - Stat = Finds the common values of a set of data(IQR, outliers, stdev, etc)

 Trig - COS = Calculates the cosine of a given number